 >>Pro Tip: A recruiter productivity scorecard can help as you determine both measurements and ongoing performance check ins for your recruiting team.

 Q: What advice would you give other essential businesses to stay competitive for top talent?

 Debbie: Talk and text to reach out to candidates, followed by an email referencing the messages 5 days afterwards.
 In your messages, know something about the candidate, so that you can personalize the message — that way you are not just another recruiter reaching out.
 One example is to ask what they want and not make it just about what you need from the candidate.

 >>Pro Tip: Leverage Grayscale’s texting integration with Lever to text candidates, automate outreach, and save the transcript to the candidate record.

-Click here to learn more about the open roles at PetWell Partners.
-And to learn more about how to tailor and personalize your email marketing approach to top candidates and spark ideas on approaching them, download 7 Email Nurture Templates to Speed Hiring.
+To learn more about how to tailor and personalize your email marketing approach to top candidates and spark ideas on approaching them, download 7 Email Nurture Templates to Speed Hiring.